Vosbrucke/Poland_COVID_vaccination/README.md

 |Votes_on_PiS_commission                   |    -0.35|      0.02|    -15.17|       0|
 |Working_age_population_share              |    -1.59|      0.20|     -7.81|       0|

 The visual presentation on the chart of the quality of the model shows there are still more factors that shaped the vaccination rates together with lambda factor.
 <p align="center">
 <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/The_actual_and_modelled_vaccination_rate_SEM.png" width="750">
 </p>

 The Spatial Error Model explains 76% of the variability of percentage of the population vaccinated by county.
 As we can see applying a model with spatial effects improved the fit of the model although there is still 24% of unexplained differences between individual counties.
-The most statistically important variable was 'Votes on PiS commission'.
+The most statistically important variable was ‘Votes on PiS commission’.
 The Wald Statistics Test confirms that the SEM is a better model than OLS model (Wald test p value < 0.05).

 | r.squared|     AIC|     BIC| deviance|   logLik| nobs|
 |---------:|-------:|-------:|--------:|--------:|----:|